TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

   -d`
 ```

 It is also possible to send multiple downlink messages on a single push because `downlinks` is an array.
-Instead of `/push`, you can also use `/replace` to replace the downlink queue.
-Replacing with an empty array clears the downlink queue.

 {{< note >}} If you do not specify a priority, the default priority `LOWEST` is used.
 You can specify `LOWEST`, `LOW`, `BELOW_NORMAL`, `NORMAL`, `ABOVE_NORMAL`, `HIGH` and `HIGHEST`. {{</ note >}}